 Risks With Electrical Systems

-Working on a travel trailers electrical system is unlikely to cause complete heart paralysis, which usually only occurs when the voltage is greater than 600 volts.
+Working on a travel trailer electrical system is unlikely to cause complete heart paralysis which usually only occurs when the voltage is greater than 600 volts.
 Even so, there are dangers and potentially deadly risks when working with electricity, so be sure to take proper precautions.

-Both electrocution and electrical burns can result in death if you’re not careful, so be sure to heed all the advice provided by your motorhomes manual, as well as licensed mechanics and electricians.
-If these sources aren’t available, the Canadian Centre for Occupational Safety and Health (CCOSH) has excellent advice and safety procedures.
+Both electrocution and burns can result in death if you’re not careful, so be sure to heed all the advice provided by your motorhome manual, as well as licensed mechanics and electricians.
+If these sources aren’t available, the Canadian Centre for Occupational Health and Safety (CCOHS) has excellent advice and safety procedures.